kuehnste/tebd/README.md

 ## Installation

-To run the code, you need to install Julia, which is available [here](https://julialang.org/downloads/).
-Instructions on how te get started can be obtained following this [link](https://docs.julialang.org/en/v1/manual/getting-started/).
+To run the code, you will need to have Julia installed.
+Julia can be downloaded from the [official website](https://julialang.org/downloads/).

+For instructions on getting started, see the [Julia documentation](https://docs.julialang.org/en/v1/manual/getting-started/).

 ## Contributing